Mcmartelle/deml/README.md

 ## Warning: Experimental
 ### The Directed Acylic Graph Elevation Markup Language

-DAGs act like rivers.
+DAGs ([Directed Acyclic Graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) act like rivers.
 Water doesn't flow upstream (tides and floods being exceptions).
 Sections of a river at the same elevation can't be the inputs or outputs of each other, like the nodes C, D, and E in the image below.
 Their input is B. C outputs to F, while D and E output to G.

 ![Photo of a river to illustrate how DAGs operate](assets/river-example.jpg)